-Description The subjects comprise an end terraced house with accommodation arranged over two floors.
-Accommodation Ground Floor - Entrance Hall, Living Room and Kitchen.
-First Floor - Two Bedrooms and a Bathroom.
-Gross internal floor area (m2) 68 sq.m.
-Neighbourhood and location The subjects are located in the Fernhill area of Rutherglen. neighbouring properties are of a similar age and style.
-There is a satisfactory range of residential amenities available in the surrounding area and satisfactory transport links providing access into Rutherglen Town Centre and Glasgow City Centre.
-Age The building is estimated to be approximately 65-70 years old.
-Weather At the time of our inspection, it was dry.
+Description The subjects comprise a self-contained flat located on the ground floor of a four storey flatted block.
+Accommodation Entrance Vestibule, Entrance Hall, Living Room, Two Bedrooms, Kitchen and Shower Room. , Gross internal floor area (m2) 73 sq.m.
+Neighbourhood and location The subjects are located in an estate of similar style flats originally built for Local Authority tenant occupation.
+There is a good range of residential amenities available in the surrounding area.
+Age The property is estimated to be approximately 70 years old.
+Weather At the time of our inspection, it was dry but overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a single chimney that is of brick construction and has lead flashing.
+Chimneys of rendered masonry construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of a pitched design and is clad with concrete tiles.
+Our inspection of the roof surface was restricted due to a covering of frost.